Classic-Fortress/server-qwprogs/README.md

 * Upgrade/repair/restock Sentry Gun on spanner hit.
 * Dispenser automatically stocks nearby team members.
 * Dispenser restock rate increases with more players on team.
-* Rocket ammo in Dispenser increase explosions more than before.
 * Repair Dispenser on spanner hit.
 * Dismantle Sentry Gun/Dispenser using build menu when standing close.
 * Stop building by pressing last weapon key.